Welcome to the ultimate survival guide to traveling in Costa Rica!

 Many visitors want that convenience of renting a car, but there is one thing preventing them from doing so: the driving.

 If you’ve never driven in a foreign country or are not used to the type of driving where there are no lines or lights, driving in Costa Rican can be intimidating.
-You have probably heard that the roads are bad, drivers are crazy, etc. etc. and despite that being mostly true, many foreigners drive in Costa Rica without a problem.
+You have probably heard that the roads are bad, drivers are crazy, etc. etc. and despite that being mostly true, many foreigners drive in Costa Rica.

 Costa Rica drives on the same side of the road as the United States and they use kilometers.
 Signs are in Spanish so it’s good to know the common ones.